silverstripe/silverstripe-framework/docs/en/topics/modules.md

 The main folder extracted from the archive might contain the version number or additional "container" folders above the actual module codebase.
 You need to make sure the folder name is the correct name of the module (e.g. "blog/" rather than "silverstripe-blog/").
-This folder should contain a `_config.php` file.
+This folder should contain a `_config/` directory.
 While the module might register and operate in other structures, paths to static files such as CSS or JavaScript won't work.
 </div>